 This is Disneyland Paris’ version of the Haunted Mansion attraction.
 This one is actually reimagineered with a darker theme than the ones that are seen at the other Disneyland parks.
 It definitely is creepier than the other haunted mansion.
 It even features live actors!!
 You’ll get to experience the curse of Thunder Mesa!
 Who haunts the halls?
 Who is this mysterious phantom?
 What happened to the family that once lived there?
 You’ll have to find out yourself at the Phantom Manor!
 A must do if you’re a fan of the other Haunted Mansion attractions.

-A must do while you’re here at the Paris Disneyland!
+A must-do while you’re here at the Paris Disneyland!
+Unlike the Walt Disney World and Disneyland version, this Space Mountain is a completely unique adventure.
 This ride launches you into your outer space adventure!!
 They even have the special Star Wars edition now up and running that takes riders through the Rebel Alliance’s mission into a hyperspace battle!
 Perfect for those adrenaline seekers and Star Wars lovers alike!

 A walk-through adventure for the family to see the once ruler of the skies dragon that lives underneath the sleeping beauty castle!
 Fret not it is chained against jagged rocks in this dark dungeon, but carefully not to get too close one wrong move could lead to a hot surprise!
 It is a must see for the whole family while you’re at Disneyland Paris.

 8. Peter Pan’s Flight

 One of the most popular rides in the magic kingdom, you will set sail in a flying ship to battle Captain Hook. *Pro Tip – If you want to ride this ride, get to the park early and go first thing in the morning, the line never goes down